philsf-biostat/SAR-2021-002-JF/README.md

 # Statistical Analysis for Jens Freitag (Helios Klinikum Berlin-Buch, 2021)

-Association between the time to knee prosthesis failure and prosthesis brand in Helios Klinikum Berlin-Buch hospitals.
+Time until implant failure in a knee prosthesis sub-population of the Helios Klinikum Berlin-Buch hospitals.

 ## Analyses performed